Marble Palace (Kolkata): Collections

 Marble Palace houses many Western sculptures, pieces of Victorian furniture, paintings by European and Indian artists, and other artifacts.
 Decorative objects include large chandeliers, clocks, floor to ceiling mirrors, urns, and royal busts.
-The house is said to contain two paintings by Peter Paul Rubens, The Marriage of St. Catherine and The Martyrdom of St. Sebastian.
+The house contains two paintings by Peter Paul Rubens, The Marriage of St. Catherine and The Martyrdom of St. Sebastian.
 There are also said to be two paintings by Sir Joshua Reynolds, The Infant Hercules Strangling the Serpent and Venus and Cupid.
 Other artists said to figure in the collections include Titian, Bartolomé Esteban Murillo, and John Opie.

 The collection of artifacts is lavish but random; genuinely valuable pieces of art share space with a lot of kitschy art objects of little value.
 This has caused some to feel the collection is superficial and gaudy.
 Geoffrey Moorhouse in his book Calcutta says it looks "as if they had been scavenged from job lots on the Portobello Road on a series of damp Saturday afternoons."